 Based in Bothal, Northumberland, Oswin Project aims to break the cycle of re-offending through the provision of training and employment support.
-The team also support Oswinners with tailored mentoring and supervision, focusing on softer skills such as building confidence and heightening aspirations.
+The team also support Oswinners (prison leavers) with tailored mentoring and supervision, focusing on softer skills such as building confidence and heightening aspirations.
 They have established a range of successful employment initiatives in areas where there are skills shortages in the region.
-Employment opportunities include painting and decorating, ground maintenance, gardening and house building.
+Employment opportunities include painting and decorating, farm picking, and landscaping and maintenance.

 “Oswin have given me hope again, given me a reason to sort of, carry on again, a new direction… It’s just good to know they are there.”
 Oswinner

-With support from the Foundation, the Oswin team have expanded their work by opening a prisoner operated café in HMP Northumberland for prison staff.
-Café 16 aims to support 50 Oswinners per year who are still in prison to learn how to bake goods, undergo barista training and many other skills; from hospitality skills such as food safety through to NVQ level 3 or equivalent in craft bakery.
-The café will significantly increase Oswin’s social impact and the number of Oswinners they can reach by providing quality work experience for people who are still in prison, which will hopefully ease their transition into work on release as hospitality skills are in high demand in the region.
+With support from the Foundation, the Oswin team expanded their work by opening Café 16, a prisoner operated café and bakery in HMP Northumberland.
+Café 16 supports Oswinners who are still in prison to learn how to bake goods, undergo barista training and many other skills; from hospitality skills such as food safety through to completing an NVQ level 3 or equivalent in craft bakery.
+The model seeks to provide quality work experience, in order to ease the transition into work on release from prison.

-Building on the success of the original Café 16, the Oswin team have launched a second Café 16 at Newcastle Cathedral.
-This seeks to bridge the employment gap on release from prison, supporting prison leavers find better lives away from offending.
-Baked goods in the community café will be produced in the bakery at HMP Northumberland, and all profits will help support the charity’s work.
-The Foundation provided further support towards the salaries of two Oswinners, who are employed at the new café, and will continue to work with Oswin as they trial this new model.
+Building on the success of the original Café 16, the Oswin team launched a second Café 16 at Newcastle Cathedral.
+This initiative seeks to bridge the employment gap on release from prison, supporting people to find better lives away from offending.
+Baked goods are produced in the bakery at HMP Northumberland, and all profits will help support the charity’s work.
+The Foundation provided support towards the salaries of two Oswinners who are employed at the Cathedral café, and continues to work with the team as they develop this model further.